windmill-labs/windmill/README.md

 multi-tenant grade secure.
 Do not take our word for it, take [fly.io's one](https://fly.io/blog/sandboxing-and-workload-isolation/)

+## Security

+There is one encryption key per workspace to encrypt the credentials and secrets stored in Windmill's K/V store.

+In addition, we strongly recommend that you encrypt the whole Postgres database.
+That is what we do at <https://app.windmill.dev>.

 ## Performance

 The performances are great, as long as you do not exceed the parrallelism of the